-This Gluten Free Blueberry Crumble with Coconut Whipped Cream is gluten free, dairy free and refined sugar free.
-You can also make it nut free, by adding extra coconut flakes instead of the flaked almonds.
+This Gluten Free Blueberry Crisp is topped with coconut and almond flakes and served with a delicious coconut whipped cream.
+Not only is this blueberry crumble gluten-free it is also dairy-free and refined sugar-free.
+You can also make it nut-free, by adding extra coconut flakes instead of the flaked almonds.

 Blueberry crumble is the perfect dessert for winter!
 There is nothing like warmed fruit with a tasty crumble.
-This gluten free apple crisp is so good.
+Just like this gluten free apple crisp which is one of my favourites.

 It is a super easy dessert to prepare and would make a lovely addition to a dinner party menu.